Teen & Child Circumcision – Boys or Adolescents – Winnipeg, MB

 With our focus on circumcision procedures we are able to deliver a high standard of male medical care for boys and teens of all ages.
 Adult circumcision is also offered at our clinic and you can find more detail on this service on a dedicated page on this website.

-Please contact us today for a consultation (in clinic or by phone) regarding a circumcision procedure for your son with Dr. Jay.
+Please contact us today for a consultation (in clinic or by phone) regarding a circumcision procedure for your son with Dr. Jay or Dr. Tanner.
 You can reach us by phone during clinic hours at 204-697-9013 or use the contact form and we will call you back to answer your questions or book an appointment.

 Circumcision for Boys of Any Age – Dedicated Circumcision Clinic in Winnipeg